BryanSchuetz/dai/our-work/local-content-plan-and-report.md

 ## Arrange a demonstration

-Please contact [Dr. Michael Warner](mailto:Michael_Warner@dai.com), Senior Technical Specialist in Local Content, or [Warwick Strong](mailto:Warwick_Strong@dai.com), Manager of Mining, for a demonstration of the software.
+Please contact [Dr. Michael Warner](mailto:Michael_Warner@dai.com), Senior Technical Advisor in Local Content, or [Warwick Strong](mailto:Warwick_Strong@dai.com), Manager of Mining, for a demonstration of the software.